BenTaylorPublic/screeps/README.md

             They move in a tight ball
             They just get off the edge of the map and heal each other Will be used to empty their towers before the attack

-Flag helper function to get flags
-    Pass it:
-        An array of strings
-        Number, if it's exntensions or towers
-        Optional room name string, if it should be a limited to a specific room Returns an array (and another version of it returns a Flag | null)

 Observers
     Rework system: